jezzsantos/saastack/docs/design-principles/0150-all-use-cases.md

 ### Organizations

-1. Create a new organization for the current user
+1. Create a new (shared) organization for the current user
 2. Inspect a specific organization
-3. Invite another user to the organization (by email, or an existing user by email or by ID)
+3. Invite another guest or person to an organization (guest by email, or an existing person by email or by ID)

 ### Subscriptions